fcjz/fcjz/readme.md

 - 🏚home:https://fcjz.github.io  (This homepage is made using TiddlyWiki, it's more in line with my personality and features, I haven't seen such a readme so far, and I'm considering adding it to the readme.)

-- blog:https://fcjz.github.io/blog  (Not yet built, please look forward to it)
+- blog:https://fcjz.github.io/blog  (Not finished yet, stay tuned)

 - github:https://github.com/fcjz